alexis-martel/Open-Crossword/README.md

 - Please report any issues or feature requests on our [GitHub issue tracker](https://github.com/alexis-martel/Open-Crossword/issues).
 We'd love to hear from you!

 ### About
-OpenCrossword was first created on the evening of July 9, 2022, while I was bored at my grandma's house.
+The OpenCrossword Project first started on the evening of July 9, 2022, while I was bored at my grandma's house.
 Its goal now is to become the standard crossword editing program and file format.